precision medicine genetic testing

 • Customizability: Source code can be modified to fit unique research requirements, enabling specialized workflows.

 While pharma and biotech companies rarely disclose their complete technology stacks, it is known that some do rely on open-source platforms like Galaxy and Bioconductor to drive their research.
-Wider adoption of these tools could help propel the industry more rapidly toward precision medicine.
+Broader adoption of open-source tools would reduce per-study infrastructure costs and lower the barrier to entry for genomic research across the biotech sector.

 Cloud computing